digimezzo/dopamine/README.md

 **Build prerequisites on Ubuntu:**

 -   Install Node.js LTS
--   Install Visual Studio Code
+-   Install JetBrains Rider or WebStorm (or another IDE)
 -   Install rpm (required to build rpm package) and libarchive-tools (contains bsdtar, which is required to build pacman package): `sudo apt install rpm libarchive-tools`

 Follow the build instructions below to start or build Dopamine for your platform.